tensorflow/similarity/CONTRIBUTING.md

 - Your functions **must** be typed.
 - Your code must pass `flake8` to ensure you follow Python coding standards.
 - You **must** provide documentation (located in documentation/src) edits that document any new function/features you added.
-- You **should** provide reference to research papers that describe the feature added if any.
+- You **should** provide reference to research papers that describe the feature added if any exists.
-- Please **try** to include a notebook in `notebooks/` that demonstrates the features/model if possible or extend an existing one.
+- Please **try** to include a notebook in [examples/](examples/) that demonstrates the features/model if possible or extend an existing one.
 If you add a new notebook, make sure to provide an edit to the `README.md` that link to it.
 - You **must** update the documentation/src/changelog.md that document the changes triggered by the PR.

 ## Community Guidelines